MrDave/StaticJinjaPlus/README.md

   --outpath OUTPATH  The directory to place rendered files in (defaults to './build')
 ```
 Now you're all ready to build your static sites!

-## Partials and ignored files

-A partial file is a file whose name begins with a "_".
-Partial files are intended to be included in other files and are not rendered.
-If a partial file changes, it will trigger a rebuild if you are running
-staticjinja watch.
-For example, for include: `{% include "_card.html" %}` to avoid losing changes.

-An ignored file is a file whose name begins with a "." .
-Ignored files are neither rendered nor used in rendering templates.

 ## Building sites